rydmike/squircle_study/README.md

-# Flutter Squricle Study (v1.3.2)
+# Flutter Squircle Study (v1.4.0)

 A study and comparison of different Squircle `ShapeBorder` options in **Flutter**, using a Flutter app to compare available Squircle shapes visually.

 ## Version history and web build

-See [CHANGELOG](https://github.com/rydmike/squircle_study/blob/master/CHANGELOG.md) for a list of updates to this study and Flutter squricle demo app.
+See [CHANGELOG](https://github.com/rydmike/squircle_study/blob/master/CHANGELOG.md) for a list of updates to this study and Flutter squircle demo app.

+To run and build this demo you must use Flutter `Channel master, 3.31.0-1.0.pre.445` or later.

 A web version of the latest Squircle Study companion app can be found here https://rydmike.com/squircle/latest.

+## TLDR

+Use the new `RoundedSuperellipseBorder` shape in Flutter SDK.
+It is the only **super ellipse** shape that matches the one used in iOS on UI elements.
+It is also the only known shape that can handle all edge cases correctly and supports all Flutter `ShapeBorder` features correctly.

+The new `RoundedSuperellipseBorder` is available in `Channel master, 3.31.0-1.0.pre.445` and later.
+When it lands in Flutter stable, **stop using any other squircle** shape you have used before and migrate to it.
+It is also the only shape that has GPU implementation support in Flutter SDK so it should not introduce any significant performance degradation when used.

-## Overview
+## History

-There currently is no known rounded rectangle in **Flutter** that would be **verified** to be an exact match for the rounded rectangle shape created e.g., in Swift-UI with `RoundedRectangle(cornerRadius: myRadius, style: .continuous)` that would also be without issues in Flutter.
-This type of rounded rectangle with continuous curvature is also known as a super ellipses shape or a squircle.
+For years and years, there was no rounded rectangle in **Flutter** that would be **verified** to be a good match for the rounded rectangle shape created e.g., in Swift-UI with `RoundedRectangle(cornerRadius: myRadius, style: .continuous)` that would also be without issues in Flutter.
+This type of rounded rectangle with continuous curvature is also known as a **super ellipse** shape or a **squircle**.

-In this study, a package called `figma_squircle` is used as reference.
-This package is used and regarded by many as the **best Flutter approximation** of the **iOS Squircle** shape.
+Historically a package called `figma_squircle` was used as the reference Squircle shape in Flutter.
+This package was used and regarded by many as the **best Flutter approximation** of the **iOS Squircle** shape.
 To verify this, it should be compared with **actual** iOS SwiftUI produced shapes.
-As a starting point, it is used for comparisons and for findings presented in this study.
+As a starting point, it was used for comparisons and findings presented in this study.

 With the Flutter **squircle_study** app in this repo used for this study, you can cross-compare any two selected shapes at different sizes and curvature, with or without border.

-### Flutter Squircle Status (March 8, 2025)
+### Flutter Squircle Status (April 8, 2025)

-In the Flutter GitHub repo, the [issue #91523](https://github.com/flutter/flutter/issues/91523) is used to track the implementation of an iOS matching continuously rounded rectangle.
-It is also stated in Flutter [issue #13914](https://github.com/flutter/flutter/issues/13914) from January 5, 2018, that Flutter Cupertino button should use squricle as its shape and not a circular rounded rectangle.
+In the Flutter GitHub repo, the [issue #91523](https://github.com/flutter/flutter/issues/91523) was used to track the implementation of an iOS matching continuously rounded rectangle.
+It is also stated in Flutter [issue #13914](https://github.com/flutter/flutter/issues/13914) from **January 5, 2018**, that Flutter Cupertino button should use a squircle as its shape and not a circular rounded rectangle.

-In a recent PR, a **squircle** shape has landed in the Flutter engine.
-It is called "**RoundSuperellipse**" https://github.com/flutter/flutter/pull/164755.
-For now, it is only tested on clipping a Cupertino Dialog, by adding a clipper to Flutter and using it on the alert dialog https://github.com/flutter/flutter/pull/161111.
-There is no paint path or `ShapeBorder` added yet, see https://github.com/flutter/flutter/pull/164755#issuecomment-2706985535.
-When a **ShapeBorder** is made available in the Flutter master channel, I will add it to this study.
-We can then compare it to the other shapes in this study.
+In [RoundSuperellipse PR #164755](https://github.com/flutter/flutter/pull/164755), a **squircle** shape path landed in the Flutter engine.
+It is called "**RoundSuperellipse**".
+At first it was tested on clipping a Cupertino Dialog, by adding a clipper to Flutter and using it on the alert dialog.
+See PR# 161111 [Add clipRSuperellipse, and use them for dialogs](https://github.com/flutter/flutter/pull/161111).

+On April 8, 2025 the following PR was merged into the Flutter master channel: [Add RoundedSuperellipseBorder and apply it to CupertinoActionSheet #166303](https://github.com/flutter/flutter/pull/166303).
+This PR adds a new `ShapeBorder` called `RoundedSuperellipseBorder` to the Flutter SDK.
+It is a new shape that implements the iOS super ellipse shape. **Version 1.4.0** of this study adds it to this study and compares it with other shapes.

+The `RoundedSuperellipseBorder` is designed to provide a more accurate representation of the iOS squircle shape, allowing for better visual consistency across platforms.
+It is expected to enhance the UI experience in Flutter applications that require rounded shapes.

-It will be interesting to see how this new shape behaves when the radius gets closer to the stadium radius for the shape, which is short side/2.
-As shown in this study, the **FigmaSquircle** shape changes to approach a circular border, when the border radius exceeds 0.5x of the shape's stadium radius.
+In this study we can observe that this new shape, thew `RoundedSuperellipseBorder` works correctly when the radius gets closer to the stadium radius for the shape, which is short side/2.
+As shown here, the **FigmaSquircle** shape changes to approach a circular border when the border radius exceeds 0.5x of the shape's stadium radius.
 And the **SquircleBorder** stops changing shape when the radius exceeds 0.65x of the shape's stadium radius.
+The new **RoundedSuperellipseBorder** is the only known shape to handle this correctly.
+It does not break down at all.
+It can be used for any shape aspect ratio and radius up to the shape's stadium radius and beyond it too, without any issues.

-Additionally, only the **SquircleStadiumBorder** shape in this study can handle drawing a continuous Stadium (pill) shape.
-All other shapes fail totally at this.
-It will be interesting to see if the new Flutter "**RoundSuperellipse**" will be able to handle this.
+In previous versions of the study, only the **SquircleStadiumBorder** shape could handle drawing a continuous Stadium (pill) shape.
+All other shapes failed totally at this.
+As shown the new  **RoundedSuperellipseBorder** excells at this too.

 The **SquircleStadiumBorder** can actually only handle this well when the long/short side aspect ratio is > 1.4.
 Smaller than that, it starts showing edge artifacts.
-At ratio 1.26 it stops trying, it no longer uses the sortest side and locks it to whatever value it has at ratio 1.26, to keep a shape that can have stadium continuous curvature.
+At ratio 1.26 it stops trying, it no longer uses the shortest side and locks it to whatever value it has at ratio 1.26, to keep a shape that can have stadium continuous curvature.
 As we are getting closer to AR 1, it should become a circle and not a squircle stadium shape, but the paint algo cannot handle that transition, so it just stops.

+The new Flutter "**RoundedSuperellipseBorder**" handle all edge cases really well and draws a beautiful continuous super ellipse shape, at all aspect ratios.

 ## Summary of Findings

+The new `RoundedSuperellipseBorder` shape in Flutter SDK is the only **super ellipse** shape that is a match for the one used in iOS on UI elements.
+It is also the only known shape that can handle all edge cases correctly, implements `ShapeBorder` features correctly (`copyWith`, `lerp` and `strokeAlign`) and it has GPU implementation support in Flutter SDK to ensure good performance.

 The `ContinuousRectangleBorder` in Flutter SDK is a super ellipses shape, but it is not a match for the one used in iOS on UI elements.